Table of Contents

 The swing zone, or the area alongside the front of the trailer extending diagonally towards the back, is another dangerous area for other road users.
 Cutting off a truck making a turn or occupying this space can lead to a collision.

 Injured in a truck accident?
-You might be eligible to obtain compensation for your personal injuries.
-Reach out to Arash Law right away to get the guidance you need.
-Whether you sustained injuries while driving a truck or suffered harm as a motorist, our powerhouse truck accident lawyers in California can help you pursue legal action.
+You might be able to seek compensation for your personal injuries.
+A quick call to Arash Law may be helpful to your case.
+Whether you sustained injuries while driving a truck or suffered harm as a motorist, our dedicated truck accident lawyers in California can help you pursue legal action.

 Establishing liability for any accident, whether in the workplace or not, can be challenging.
 Many cases involve several parties.
 In semi-truck collisions, for example, truck drivers might initially be deemed accountable.
 However, a thorough investigation might reveal other responsible parties.
 Trucking companies could be considered negligent if they pressure their drivers to speed or fail to maintain the vehicles properly.

 Our California injury attorneys can handle these matters.
 During the truck accident claim process, we will assess your legal grounds and explore your options for compensation.
 We will also assist you in filing a claim.
+As advocates for your rights, weโre committed to pursuing fair compensation for your losses.
 These are just a few things our truck accident lawyers can do for you.
-We’ll stop at nothing until you get what you’re owed.

 Our personal injury attorneys work on a contingency fee basis.
-This means you can benefit from our quality legal services without worrying about the upfront costs.
-Rest assured that you won’t pay anything unless we win your case.
-Contact us now at (888) 488-1391 so we can review your case for free.
+This means you can benefit from our legal services without worrying about the upfront costs.
+In other words, you wonโt pay attorneysโ fees unless we win your case.
+While certain case expenses may still be charged separately regardless of the outcome, our fee structure gives you access to legal counsel without worrying about your current financial standing.
+Contact us at (888) 488-1391 for a free case review.